Full & Partial Dentures – Plano, TX

 Caring for traditional partial and full dentures is relatively simple compared to what some patients anticipate when replacing their teeth.
 Simply, brush the prosthetic using a soft-bristled denture toothbrush to remove any food particles or plaque buildup.
 You do not need to use toothpaste, but you’re free to use specialized denture toothpaste if you like the smell and taste.

-When you lay down for the night, patients need to store their denture in cool water or denture cleaning fluid.
+When you lay down for the night, patients need to store their dentures in cool water or denture cleaning fluid.
 This keeps the prosthetic moist and keeps the denture free of bacteria while you sleep.

 Unfortunately, many people face tooth loss.
 Although it’s a common problem, that doesn’t mean it’s any less detrimental to your oral and overall health.
-That’s why our office is committed to providing replacement teeth solutions that can help patients for years to come.
+That’s why our dental office is committed to providing replacement teeth solutions that can help patients for years to come.
 Contact your Plano dentist today to schedule your consultation.